ssstef/baummethoden-1/README.md

 - install new dependency: `pip install sklearn`
 - save current installed dependencies back to requirements.txt: `pip freeze > requirements.txt`

+## GitHub Actions Deployment

+- Create a heroku account
+- Create a new app and save the name
+- Go to your Account Settings and save the API Key
+- Go to the secrets in the settings of your GitHub repository
+- Add the API Key as `HEROKU_API_KEY`
+- Add the app name as `HEROKU_APP_NAME`
+- Add your email address (the one you used for creating the heroku account) as `HEROKU_EMAIL`
+- The github actions scripts assumes that a `heroku` branch exists.
+If it doesn't, create the branch
+- After the first successful github actions deployment, you should be able to access the api via `https://<your-app-name>.herokuapp.com`

 ## Useful commands

 - init new git repository: `git init`